android/nowinandroid/README.md

   manipulate the state of the `Test` repository and verify the resulting behavior, instead of checking that specific repository methods were called.

+## Screenshot tests

+**Now In Android** uses [Roborazzi](https://github.com/takahirom/roborazzi) to do screenshot tests of certain screens and components.
+To run these tests, run the `verifyRoborazziDemoDebug` or `recordRoborazziDemoDebug` tasks.
+Note that screenshots are recorded on CI, using Linux, and other platforms might generate slightly different images, making the tests fail.

 # UI
 The app was designed using [Material 3 guidelines](https://m3.material.io/).
 Learn more about the design process and obtain the design files in the [Now in Android Material 3 Case Study](https://goo.gle/nia-figma) (design assets [also available as a PDF](docs/Now-In-Android-Design-File.pdf)).